NKI-AI/kosmos-documentation/docs/pycharm_remote.rst

 #.
 In the “Interpreter” box, navigate to the interpreter in your conda environment.
 As an example, for me it’s /home/j.brunekreef/miniconda3/envs/<env-name>/bin/python3.9 .
 #.
 Remove the sync folder configuration.
 This is important!!
 It defaults to something like /tmp/pycharm_project_xxx, but you want to delete this.
 Open this configuration, click the single row, and click the - sign to remove the configuration.
 Confirm by clicking OK.
 #.
 Finalize creating the interpreter by clicking Create.
 #.
 Now verify whether your deployment configuration hasn’t been messed up by these previous steps.
-You should mostly check whether the ``rhpc-eratosthenes`` configuration that you created for deployment is indeed still the default, and that it wasn’t overridden by some connection in the remote interpreter.
+You should mostly check whether the ``rhpc-gaia`` configuration that you created for deployment is indeed still the default, and that it wasn’t overridden by some connection in the remote interpreter.

 You can now check whether the remote interpreter works by going to the Python console in PyCharm, this should give you a console on the remote server.
 For example, enter